fthyll/TeleBOTBombing/Readme.md

    cd TeleBOTBombing or paste on Console
    ```

-3. Edit the script (`send-photo.js`) and replace the following placeholders with your actual values:
+3. Edit the script (`Telegram Bot API.js`) and replace the following placeholders with your actual values:

    - `YOUR_BOT_TOKEN`: Replace with your Telegram bot token.
    - `YOUR_CHAT_ID`: Replace with the chat ID where you want to send the photo.